alzamzmigaa/SMD_ScoreCard/README.md

 This project is licensed under the **MIT License**.

-### Summary of the MIT License:
-- You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software, provided that the above copyright notice and this permission notice are included in all copies or substantial portions of the software.
-- The software is provided "as-is," without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.

-For full details, see the [LICENSE](LICENSE) file included in this repository.

----.

 If you use this library in your research, please consider citing it or contributing to its development!